Raleigh North Carolina, USA Travel Guide

 Visit Transfer Co.
 Food Hall for this experience.

-A large retail market where you can purchase fresh produce, meats, baked goods, and have an on-site restaurant.
+A large retail market where you can purchase fresh produce, meats, baked goods, and hold an on-site restaurant.

-Known for flavorful Laotian dishes and a person from there favorite.
+Known for flavorful Laotian dishes and a person from that location favorite.
 Reservations are often required for this popular spot.

-A popular spot for elevated Southern comfort food, especially its famous fried chicken.
+A popular spot for elevated Southern comfort food, specifically its famous fried chicken.

 Known for its upscale Southern comfort food and a rotating, seasonal menu.